salaboy/from-monolith-to-k8s/workshop.md

 As you might have noticed, there is a new Knative Service and pod called **fmtok8s-speakers**.
 You will use that service later on in one of the **Extras**.

 An important change in Version 3 is that it doesn't use a REST-based communication between services.
-This version lets the **[Zeebe](http://zeebe.io)**, workflow engine inside **Camunda Cloud** to define the sequence and orchestrate the services interactions. **[Zeebe](http://zeebe.io)** uses a Pub/Sub mechanism to communicate with each service, which introduces automatic retries in case of failure and reporting incidents when there are service failures.
+This version lets the **[Zeebe](http://zeebe.io)** workflow engine inside **Camunda Cloud** define the sequence and orchestrate the services interactions. **[Zeebe](http://zeebe.io)** uses a Pub/Sub mechanism to communicate with each service, which introduces automatic retries in case of failure and reporting incidents when there are service failures.

 **Extras**<details>
   <summary>Changes required to let Zeebe communicate with our existing services (Click to Expand)</summary>